Ignite Passion, Ignite Power, IgniteHer Columbus

 Columbus Fury: The Future of Women’s Professional Sports in Columbus

-The Columbus Fury, part of the Pro Volleyball Federation, is igniting a new era of women’s professional sports in Columbus.
-Launching in 2024 at Nationwide Arena, the Fury has already captured attention with its world-class roster, passionate ownership group—including Ohio natives Jimmy, Robin, and Joe Burrow—and a commitment to delivering thrilling volleyball action.
-This groundbreaking team is not just about the game; it represents Columbus's potential as a leading hub for women's professional sports.
+The Columbus Fury of Major League Volleyball, is igniting a new era of women’s professional sports in Columbus.
+Since their first season in 2024 at Nationwide Arena, the Fury has already captured attention with its world-class roster, passionate ownership group—including Ohio natives Jimmy, Robin, and Joe Burrow—and a commitment to delivering thrilling volleyball action.
+This groundbreaking team is not just about the game; it represents Columbus' potential as a leading hub for women's professional sports.

 Columbus Pride (PUL, inactive for 2024)